Silver Creek (Saucon Creek tributary)

-Silver Creek is a tributary of Saucon Creek in Northampton County, Pennsylvania, in the United States.
+Silver Creek is a tributary of Saucon Creek in Northampton County, Pennsylvania.
 It is approximately 3.2 mi long and flows through Lower Saucon Township and Hellertown.
 The watershed of the creek has an area of 2.89 sqmi.
 The creek is a very small stream that is urban in its lower reaches.
 However, it is not designated as an impaired waterbody and is inhabited by trout.
 The creek has been a major source of flooding in Hellertown.

 Course

 Silver Creek begins to the east of a hill known as Swoveberg.
-It flows north-northwest and then turns west for several tenths of a mile, heading into a valley between Swoveberg, Kirchberg, and Focht Hill.
-Here, the creek flows west-southwest for more than a mile before turning west-northwest for a few tenths of a mile and reaching the border of Hellertown.
-It flows north along the border for a short distance before turning west into Hellertown.
+It flows north-northwest and then turns west for several tenths of a mile, heading into a valley between Swoveberg, Kirchberg, and Focht Hill and then flows west-southwest for more than a mile before turning west-northwest for a few tenths of a mile and reaching the border of Hellertown, where it flows north along the border for a short distance before turning west into Hellertown.
 The creek then flows southwest and west-southwest for several tenths of a mile before crossing Pennsylvania Route 412 and reaching its confluence with Saucon Creek after a few tenths of a mile.

 Silver Creek joins Saucon Creek 3.60 mi upstream of its mouth.